-Students will take classes in the areas of construction materials and methods, print reading, safety, construction, specifications, project management and supervision as well as hands-on classes for estimating, scheduling, surveying, material testing, and quality control.
-Students will also take required classes in written and oral communications, technical mathematics, business, computer sciences and social sciences.
+Students will take classes in the areas of construction materials and methods, print reading, safety, construction specifications, project management and supervision as well as hands-on classes for estimating, scheduling, surveying, material testing and quality control.
+In addition, students take courses in communications, human relations, technical mathematics, and business use of computers to help provide them with career-advancing skills.